 - University of Florida’s system for rating applicants

-- A look at the demographics of current University of Florida undergraduates
+- A look at the demographics of current UF undergraduates

-- The percent of accepted students that attend the University of Florida (yield rate)
+- The percentage of accepted students that attend the University of Florida (yield rate)

 - Tips for applying to the University of Florida

 - How to assess whether applying to the University of Florida is even worth the $30 application fee (for you)